Binaural fusion: Function

-The ear functions to analyze and encode a sound’s dimensions.
 Binaural fusion is responsible for avoiding the creation of multiple sound images from a sound source and its reflections.
 The advantages of this phenomenon are more noticeable in small rooms, decreasing as the reflective surfaces are placed farther from the listener.

 Central auditory system

-The central auditory system converges inputs from both ears (inputs contain no explicit spatial information) onto single neurons within the brainstem.
-This system contains many subcortical sites that have integrative functions.
-The auditory nuclei collect, integrate, and analyze afferent supply, the outcome is a representation of auditory space.
-The subcortical auditory nuclei are responsible for extraction and analysis of dimensions of sounds.
+The central auditory system converges inputs from both ears onto neurons within the brainstem.
+This system contains many subcortical nuclei that collect, integrate, and analyze afferent signals from the ears, for extraction and analysis of the dimensions of sounds.
+The outcome is a representation of auditory space and auditory objects.

-The integration of a sound stimulus is a result of analyzing frequency (pitch), intensity, and spatial localization of the sound source.
-Once a sound source has been identified, the cells of lower auditory pathways are specialized to analyze physical sound parameters.
+The cells of lower auditory pathways are specialized to analyze physical sound parameters.
 Summation is observed when the loudness of a sound from one stimulus is perceived as having been doubled when heard by both ears instead of only one.
 This process of summation is called binaural summation and is the result of different acoustics at each ear, depending on where sound is coming from.

-The cochlear nerve spans from the cochlea of the inner ear to the ventral cochlear nuclei located in the pons of the brainstem, relaying auditory signals to the superior olivary complex where it is to be binaurally integrated.